 Martin did NOT start doing this because he saw someone do it and then started, which is ok, but the vast majority of other artists do not give honor to say where they learned and who they learned from.
 He has to research everything, there was no internet back then or anyone selling these instruments, even the Danza Mexica (Azteca) spearheaded by Maestro Florencio Yeskas had just barely arrived to North America around 1973 and so he had to read everything he could get his hands on.
 Martin started playing these instruments: because he liked how they sounded after hearing some field recordings from the Smithsonian; as part of an ancestral calling since an early age, before he was a musician he fell in love with these sounds.
 It wasn't until the mid 80's did he learn of Antonio Zepeda, the god-father of this revival and Jorge Reyes in Mexico.
 They inspired him too!
 After studying what happened to his ancestors’ culture and way of life, he dedicated himself to preserve/revive these sounds.

-Martin started out as a guitarist in 68, earning a Bachelor of Music with Honors in 1978 from Immaculate Heart College in “performance and classical guitar” so, fact that now makes his living playing Mexican indigenous instruments was actually not his original intention!
+Martin started out as a guitarist in 1968, later, earning a Bachelor of Music with Honors in 1978 from Immaculate Heart College in “performance and classical guitar”.
+That he now makes his living playing Mexican indigenous instruments was actually not his original intention!
 He gets many calls for his work with the ancestral instruments!

-He has always been "into his culture" and even "lives" his traditions.
-He follows the spiritual words and advice found in the "real" worldly/spiritual teachings and philosophy of Nezahualcoyotl and other pre-Spanish philosophers.
+Before he was a musician, he has always been "into his culture" but didn't know the effects it was having on him.
+He follows the spiritual words and advice found in the "real" worldly/spiritual teachings and philosophy of Nezahualcoyotl and other pre-Spanish philosophers/poets.
 He researches the indigenous foods (see his videos at youtube.com/martinespinomusic), he even speaks Spanish (lol), conducted research in Mexico and performed with native musicians while there and even wears the "trajes" or traditional outfits and attends Mexica (mistakenly called Aztec) ceremonies.
-He even stays and plays for the "entire ceremony, playing his flutes and percussion for the dancers (danzantes).
+He even stays and plays for the "entire ceremony", playing his flutes and percussion for the dancers (danzantes).
 He makes his own jewelry, headdresses and designs his outfits too!
 Martin is strict in this way, believing that you can't just play these instruments, you have to live it, many out there don't.
 Martin has lived his work and continues to move forward and speak out.

 2013 - Update: